stephenajulu/julzinsight.co/content/about.md

     content: >-
       We are always looking for great people to join our team.
-If you are interested in working for Hyvaros, please send an email to [info@hyvaros.co.ke](mailto:info@hyvaros.co.ke) with your CV, which
+If you are interested in working for Hyvaros, please send an email to [info@julzinsight.co](mailto:info@julzinsight.co) with your CV, which
       position you are interested in and why we should hire you.
     image: images/cta-about.svg
     image_alt: Illustration
     bg_color: dark
 seo:
-  title: About Us - Hyvaros
+  title: About Us - Julz Insight
   description: Learn more about our team, our processes and more
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: About Us - Hyvaros
+      value: About Us - Julz Insight
       keyName: property
     - name: 'og:description'
       value: Learn more about our team, our processes and more